Rahm Emanuel: Social issues

 Emanuel was described as generally liberal on social issues in 2008.
 He has maintained a 100-percent pro-choice voting record and is a strong supporter of gun control, rated "F" by the NRA in December 2003.
 He strongly supported the banning of numerous rifles based upon "sporting purposes" criteria in 1998.

 During Emanuel's mayoral tenure and congressional term, he was supportive of LGBTQ rights.
-As mayor, he introducing an ordinance that prohibited public places from denying restroom access based on a person's gender identity, which was passed by the city council, as well as taking steps to remove the exclusion of gender reassignment services from city health care benefits, saying, "With this change, Chicago will ensure that transgender city employees are able to receive the medical care that they need."
+As mayor, he introduced an ordinance that prohibited public places from denying restroom access based on a person's gender identity, which was passed by the city council, as well as taking steps to remove the exclusion of gender reassignment services from city health care benefits, saying, "With this change, Chicago will ensure that transgender city employees are able to receive the medical care that they need."
 While serving in Congress, he was supportive of gay marriage, and he received an endorsement from the Human Rights Campaign, which gave him a score of 100 percent on issues of LGBTQ equality.
-Since the 2024 presidential election, Emanuel has expressed opposition to transgender rights, stating in a 2025 interview that he supports the incarceration of transgender women in men's prisons and that he does not believe a man could become a woman.
-He further argued in another interview that Democrats lost the election because they became distracted by defunding the police, climate change and "transgenderism".
+Since the 2024 presidential election, Emanuel has expressed support for the incarceration of transgender women in men's prisons and said that he does not believe a man could become a woman.
+He argued in another interview that Democrats lost the election in part because they became distracted by issues like defunding the police, climate change and transgender issues.